 Networking fundamentals — OSI model, TCP/IP model, subnetting, IP addressing, routing protocols, DNS, DHCP, NAT, VLANs, wireless networking, and network troubleshooting commands.

-Hardware and operating systems — Windows 10 vs 11, Active Directory, Group Policy, Linux commands, file systems, storage types, RAID levels, and virtualisation.
+Hardware and operating systems — Windows 10 vs 11, Active Directory, Group Policy, Linux commands, file systems, storage types, RAID levels, and virtualization.

 Security — Malware types, social engineering, encryption, PKI, identity and access management, incident response, Zero Trust architecture, cloud security, and physical security.